Go back to the GIZ-SLOCAT NDC Transport Tracker.

-The following page outlines key insights and recommendations derived from the Tracker of Climate Strategies for Transport.
-These insights result from the assessment of the second generation of Nationally Determined Contributions (NDCs) and Long-term Low Greenhouse Gas Emission Development Strategies (LTS).
+The following page outlines key insights and recommendations derived from the GIZ-SLOCAT NDC Transport Tracker.
+These insights result from the assessment of the second generation of Nationally Determined Contributions (NDCs) and Long term Low Greenhouse Gas Emission Development Strategies (LTS).
 These findings are supported by good practices, which are highlighted in the green boxes.
 At the end of the document you can find information about the GIZ and SLOCAT campaigns to enhance transport ambition in NDCs.
+The information are based on the NDC submissions from 2020/21 and will be updated soon.

 Lesson #1: Low-income countries need more support in the implementation of NDCs and LTS.